IFAQ

 The amount of the healthy components (catechin, vitamins and amino acid) in dry tea leaves is almost same whether it's Japanese tea or Chinese tea.
 However, after you brew the tea, the amount of the components extracted in the liquid is different.
 The liquid in Japanese tea has more catechins than Chinese tea.
 This is because Japanese tea is rolled and kneaded after steaming.
 This process breaks down the fibers resulting in better extraction of the healthy components.
 So it would seem that Japanese tea is healthier than Chinese tea.
 However, there is more to the issue.
 There are so many variables in the brewing process that we cannot answer the question directly.
 For example, we generally brew only 2 cups with the same Japanese leaf tea but you can brew about 5 cups with Chinese tea.
 Consequently, with all the variables, we never know how much of any substances we will be consuming.

+A: The main reason why green tea is seen as a leader in health benefits is because more research has been done on the chemical components of green tea than of black tea.
 Catechin and L-Theanine are available as industrial products and have been produced in Japan for some time.
-Consequently, it became easy to experiment with these compounds.
-More research produces more evidence and generates more public awareness.
-So we have more hard evidence for green tea and it is generally considered that green tea is the symbol of healthy tea.
+Consequently, it has become easier to experiment with these compounds.
+More research leads to more evidence which further leads to more public awareness.
+So, we have more hard evidence for green tea.
+It is generally considered that green tea is a symbol of healthy tea.

 A: Yes, our organic teas are certified by NOP.
 There are many organic tea fields; however it is rare for a tea farm to have a USDA organic certification in Japan.
 Also our parent company Shirakata Denshiro Shoten, inc. has acquired a certificate for the factory and facility where they are allowed to process USDA organic teas.